Clinical Trial

 Disease info:

 Non-Hodgkin lymphoma (also known as non-Hodgkin’s lymphoma, NHL, or sometimes just lymphoma) is a cancer that starts in white blood cells called lymphocytes, which are part of the body’s immune system.
-NHL is a term that is used for many different types of lymphoma that all share some of the same characteristics.
-NHL usually starts in lymph nodes or other lymph tissues, but it can sometimes affect the skin.
+NHL is a term that's used for many different types of lymphoma that all share some of the same characteristics.
+NHL usually starts in lymph nodes or other lymph tissue, but it can sometimes affect the skin.
+Non-Hodgkin lymphoma is one of the most common cancers in the United States, accounting for about 4% of all cancers.

-B-cell acute lymphoblastic leukaemia (B-ALL) is an aggressive type of leukaemia in which too many B-cell lymphoblasts (immature white blood cells) are found in the bone marrow and blood.
-It is the most common type of acute lymphoblastic leukaemia (ALL).
-B-ALL is also called B-cell acute lymphocytic leukaemia and precursor B-lymphoblastic leukaemia.
+In leukaemia, the bone marrow produces abnormal levels of white blood cells.
+B-cell acute lymphoblastic leukaemia (B-ALL) is an aggressive leukaemia in which too many B-cell lymphoblasts (immature white blood cells) are found in the bone marrow and blood.
+B-ALL is the most common type of acute lymphoblastic leukaemia.
+Note that B-ALL is also called B-cell acute lymphocytic leukaemia and precursor B-lymphoblastic leukaemia.
+Chronic lymphocytic leukaemia is another common type of B-cell lymphoma.

 Frequency: